chaos-mesh/chaos-mesh/doc/time_chaos.md

 * **selector** specifies the target pods for chaos injection.
 * **timeOffset** specifies the offset of time. `sec` means the offset of seconds and `nsec` means the offset of nanoseconds.
 * **clockIds** defines all affected `clk_id`. `clk_id` refers to the first argument of `clock_gettime` call.
 For most application, `CLOCK_REALTIME` is enough.
-* **containerName** selects affected container's name.
+* **containerNames** selects affected container's names.
 If not set, all containers will be injected.
 * **duration** defines the duration for each chaos experiment.
 In the sample file above, the time chaos lasts for 10 seconds.
 * **scheduler** defines the scheduler rules for the running time of the chaos experiment.
 For more rule information, see <https://godoc.org/github.com/robfig/cron>.